-How Diversified is Ontario’s Manufacturing Sector?
+How diversified is Ontario’s manufacturing sector?

-Han Sheng Chiang & Brendan Sweeney
+by: Han Sheng Chiang & Brendan Sweeney, PhD

 The COVID-19 pandemic has reinforced the importance of a diverse and flexible manufacturing sector.
 Over the past two months, hundreds of Ontario manufacturers have pivoted in response to the pandemic.
 Many of these manufacturers are listed on the Trillium Network for Advanced Manufacturing’s (TNAM) website.
 These manufacturers have been lauded for their innovative capacity, adaptability, and willingness to collaborate during these challenging times.